Monitor Requests

 "messages": [{"role": "user", "content": "I just won the lottery.
 What investments should I make?"}],

-"categories": {
+"rules": {

 "inappropriate_language": "Detect profanity and offensive language",